Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 I am a 3rd-year undergraduate in Mathematics and Computer Science at Jiangsu University, currently working as a Research Intern specializing in Multimodal Perception and Cross-modal Interactions, supervised by [Prof. Shuhui Wang](https://scholar.google.com/citations?user=h-JxBSYAAAAJ&hl=zh-CN) and [Prof. Qingming Huang (IEEE Fellow)](https://scholar.google.com.hk/citations?user=J1vMnRgAAAAJ&hl=en) at the Key Laboratory of Intelligent Information Processing, Institute of Computing Technology, Chinese Academy of Sciences.
 Previously, I collaborated with Prof. Zhe Liu and Prof. Jun Chen, with co-advisor [Prof. Victor S. Sheng](https://scholar.google.com/citations?user=0epc43IAAAAJ&hl=en) and [Prof. Lu Liu](https://le.ac.uk/people/lu-liu), on developing Robust Machine Learning System for Medical Vision.

 # Research Interests
 My long-term vision is to develop efficient, robust and generalizable machine learning system capable of perceiving, understanding and interacting with the world through multimodal information from both 2D and 3D perspectives.
-Specifically, my research focuses on these topics:
+Specifically, my previous research focuses on these topics:
-- *** Learning from Sparse and Noisy Labeled Data: ***
+- ***Enhancing the Robustness and Generalization of Medical Segmentation Models: Learning from Sparse and Noisy Labeled Data***
-- *** Rethinking the Learning Strategies of Multimodal Foundation Models: from Data Perspective ***
+- ***Rethinking the Learning Strategies of Multimodal Foundation Models: from a Data Perspective***
-- *** Exploring the Nature of Cross-Modal Cooperation: Quantifying the inherent Correlations and Interactions through a Disentangled Perspective ***
+- ***Exploring the Nature of Cross-Modal Cooperation: Quantifying the inherent Correlations and Interactions through a Disentangled Perspective***

 # 🔥 News